Cooking in The Keys

 blackened white fish fillets

-• Spoon the lemon butter sauce over the fish, garnish with parsley, and serve with lemon wedges.
+• Spoon the lemon butter sauce over the blackened fish.
+Garnish with parsley and serve with lemon wedges.

 blackened fish fillets

-3. Place the fish in the pan and don't move it.
-Let it sear for a few minutes until it naturally releases from the pan.
+• Once the fish is in the pan, leave it alone.
+Let it sear for a few minutes so it can form a crust and release naturally from the pan.

 Storage and Leftovers